ray-wienand/ai-sql-agent/README.md

 ---
 Welcome to ai-sql-agent.
 A SQL AI agent that can query private structured data (SQL).

-__NOTE!__ The structure of this app is in the progress of being updated.
+## NOTE: The structure of this app is in the progress of being updated.
 This is for practical reasons to have the app structured in a better and more professional way.

 ### Tech Stack
 - GrogCloud